 The Citadel has not been immune to the impact of the COVID-19 pandemic.
-During fiscal year 2022, The Citadel continued to face the impacts of COVID-19 pandemic which resulted in lower enrollments and led to decreased revenues.
-The Citadel received \$6.6 million from the Higher Education Emergency Relief Fund III (HEERF III) which was authorized under the American Rescue Plan of 2021.
-The student aid portion of the funds totaled \$3.3 million and the institutional portion of the funds totaled \$3.3 million.
+During fiscal year 2021, various events were cancelled or rescheduled to later dates due to the evolving nature of the COVID-19 pandemic which led to decreased revenues.
+The Citadel did receive \$3.7 million from the Higher Education Relief Fund II (HEERF II) which was authorized under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) of 2021.
+The student aid portion of the funds totaled \$1.2 million and the institutional portion of the funds totaled \$2.5 million.
 The funds were included in nonoperating federal grants revenue.
 The student aid portion of the funds were distributed directly to students as emergency financial aid grants as required under the federal program and the institutional portion of the funds were used for COVID-19 related expenses and recovery of lost revenue due to COVID-19.
+The Citadel received \$6.8 million from the SC Accelerate program from the State of South Carolina as direct reimbursement of COVID-19 related expenses during fiscal year 2021.